aBlender/racket/web-examples/README.md

 ### website-js

 The following examples are p5.js examples that have been ported over to Racket as simple modular functions.
-Each function generates a Jumbotron style Boostrap component with a dynamic backgrounds.
+Each function generates a Jumbotron style Boostrap component with a dynamic background.
 Unique ids are generated automatically to allow multiple p5js canvases per page.
 Click on the images for live demos.

 | L-System Fractals | Recursive Trees |
 |:--------------:|:-------------:|